esi-neuroscience/syncopy/CONTRIBUTING.md

 We are very happy to accept [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), provided you are fine with publishing your work under the [license of this project](./LICENSE).

-If your contribution is not a bug fix but a new feature that changes or adds lots of code, please get in touch by [opening an issue](https://github.com/esi-neuroscience/syncopy/issues) *before* starting the project so we can discuss it first, coordinate and avoid wasted efforts.
+If your contribution is not a bug fix but a new feature that changes or adds lots of code, please get in touch by [opening an issue](https://github.com/esi-neuroscience/syncopy/issues) *before* starting to code so we can discuss and coordinate.

 Development happens on the *dev* branch.
 Please note that we do not accept PRs against other branches.